Customizing Deck Planking and Framing

 - Click the Select Objects button, then click in the deck room and click the Open Object edit button.

 - In the Room Specification dialog, go to the Deck panel.

-- Editing the information on this tab will control how the deck planking and framing is created.
+- Editing the information on this tab will control how the deck planking and joists are created.

-- The second part of this article will describe how changing each one of these settings effects the deck.
+- The next part of this article will describe how changing each one of these settings effects the deck.